csaf-poc/csaf_distribution/docs/csaf_aggregator.md

 The following options can be used in the config file in TOML format:

 ```
 workers               // number of parallel workers to start (default 10)
 folder                // target folder on disc for writing the downloaded documents
 web                   // directory to be served by the webserver
 domain                // base url where the contents will be reachable from outside
 rate                  // overall downloading limit per worker
 insecure              // do not check validity of TLS certificates
 aggregator            // table with basic infos for the aggregator object
 providers             // array of tables, each entry to be mirrored or listed
-key           // OpenPGP key
+openpgp_private_key   // OpenPGP private key
-openpgp_url   // URL where the OpenPGP public key part can be found
+openpgp_public_key    // OpenPGP public key
 passphrase            // passphrase of the OpenPGP key
 lock_file             // path to lockfile, to stop other instances if one is not done
 interim_years         // limiting the years for which interim documents are searched
 verbose               // print more diagnostic output, e.g. https request
 allow_single_provider // debugging option
 ```